tech-rules/Finding-Lanes/README.md

-## Advanced lane detection algorithm using OpenCV
+## Advanced lane detection using OpenCV
 The goals of this project are the following:
 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.